CN-SPPLAYER/Amethyst/README.md

 - **Fixed — Overlapping text** in the server readout caused by applying `<mspace>` (a monospace tag) to wide CJK glyphs.
 - **Fixed — Role info panel showing only one role** and no content: the body now shows your role and its description, with other players listed only when you are allowed to see them.
 - **Fixed — Localization loader**: text lookup is now case-insensitive, so `MENU`/`Menu`, `BAN`/`Ban` and `IMPORTTXT`/`ImportTxt` all resolve instead of sometimes showing the raw key.
+- **Fixed — Recap window auto-opening on lobby entry**: the window's visibility flag defaulted to `true`, so it popped up the moment you entered a lobby.
+It now **starts closed** and only opens when you press the recap hotkey (`F2`), except for the single automatic open on the post-match screen — which is edge-triggered, so closing it there keeps it closed.
 - Actions on the role-info panel, the UI-optimization toggles and the performance toggles now **default to on**; turn them off manually if you prefer.
 - Version 1.0.8 → **1.0.9**